valu-digital/wp-graphql-polylang/README.md

 ## Requirements

 -   PHP 7.2.
-Where planning to relax this a bit though
+We're planning to relax this a bit though
 -   [WPGraphlQL][] 0.3.x
 -   Polylang from the [github master][polylang-github]
     -   Stable releases will work once [pll_context][] filter ships